Quinn Insurance Ltd v Price Waterhouse Cooper: Background

 Quinn Insurance was ordered by the High Court (Ms. Justice Costello), which ruled in favour of Price Waterhouse, to produce more information and further details regarding certain of their claim-related issues.

 Price Waterhouse Cooper cross-appealed against Quinn Insurance's failure to provide specific information while Quinn Insurance appealed the High Court's ruling to the Court of Appeal.
-"Viewing the matter both from the standpoint both of both of practice and existing authority it would be hard to see how requests of this kind could be accommodated within the ordinary parameters of a notice for particulars."
+"Viewing the matter both from the standpoint both of practice and existing authority it would be hard to see how requests of this kind could be accommodated within the ordinary parameters of a notice for particulars."
 The Court of Appeal's Hogan J. stated in overturning the High Court's decision.

 Holding of the Supreme Court

 Price Waterhouse Cooper appealed to the Supreme Court by way of an application for leave to appeal.
 The Court (O' Donnell J) granted the application.
 The court considered submissions by both parties and the Constitutional provisions applicable and was satisfied that the issue was a matter of sufficient public importance and interest of justice as to warrant full hearing to clarify the point.

 By filing an application for leave to appeal, Price Waterhouse Cooper appealed to the Supreme Court.
 The Court (O'Donnell J) granted the application after considering the arguments made by both parties and the relevant constitutional provisions.
 The court was satisfied that the issue was important enough to the public and important enough to the administration of justice to warrant a full hearing to address it.

 All the Justices agreed with O' Donnell J.

 The Supreme Court (O'Donnell J.) ruled that Quinn Insurance should be required to directly or indirectly provide Price Waterhouse Cooper with the information it requested.
 According to O'Donnell J, the core of the conflict between the parties was that it was difficult for this matter to be heard and decided without those fundamental concerns being addressed.
 The court decided to reverse the Court of Appeal's order and reinstated the High Court's decision.

-The Supreme Court (O'Donnell J.) ruled that Quinn Insurance should be required to directly or indirectly provide Price Waterhouse Cooper with the information it requested.
-According to O'Donnell J., it was improbable that this matter could be considered and decided without those fundamental concerns being addressed and, it was at the heart of the parties' disagreement.
-The court decided to overturn the Court of Appeal's ruling in that case and restore the High Court's decision.